-There is a lot to take in the day you give birth and your first day as a new mum.
-Don’t worry, we have you covered with some helpful tips below on what to expect in the first 24 hours after giving birth.
+There is a lot to take in on your first day as a new mum.
+Don’t worry though, we have you covered with some helpful tips on what to expect in those first 24 hours after giving birth.

-Your physical condition in the first 24 hours after birth will vary significantly depending on the type of birth.
+The average hospital stay after giving birth is between 2-6 days but your physical condition in the first 24 hours after labour will vary significantly, depending on the type of birth.

-If you had a C-Section, then your experience will be very different.
-Be prepared to remain in hospital some days after the birth.
-This is you can recover your strength and care for you and your baby.
+If you have a straightforward vaginal birth then you might find that you are back at home only hours after giving birth.
+If you have a C-Section, then your experience may be very different.
+C-Section deliveries often mean remaining in hospital some days after the birth.
+This is so you can recover your strength and care for you and your baby.

 Managing post-birth pain

-Those suffering from a swollen perineum post birth might find ice can help bring the swelling down.
-Apply an ice pack on the area for 15 minutes every few hours and use some form of compression (maternity pads are fine).
+Those suffering from a post-birth swollen perineum might find ice can help bring the swelling down.
+Try applying an ice pack on the area for 15 minutes every few hours and use some form of compression (maternity pads are fine).